Business School Professor of Practice Teaching Faculty

 Among other awards: Chevening Scholarship, Government of the United Kingdom (1998); International Citizen Scholarship, HULT Business School (2012).
 Also honored to have been keynote and guest speaker at various professional gatherings.
 More about these and other works may be seen on a personal website↗︎.

-Spent the years since 2019 as a member of the Professor of Practice teaching faculty at Mays Business School, Texas A&M University, teaching a range of business courses, both in-person and online, and sometimes in a hybrid of the two formats.
+Spent the years since 2019 as a member of the Professor of Practice teaching faculty at Mays Business School, Texas A&M University, and Babson College, Massachusetts, teaching a range of business courses, both in-person and online, and sometimes in a hybrid of the two formats.
 Some of these are: International Business, Macroeconomic Environment of Business, Managerial Economics, International Finance, Financial Management, Corporate Finance, Business Ethics, etc; several at both undergraduate and graduate levels.
 Been responsible for curriculum development, faculty-led study abroad initiatives and several service assignments, a number of which have been personal initiatives.

 Without a doubt, this academic segment has been the most fulfilling phase of a 30+ years working career.
 Have further honed a strong talent for expressing complex material in ways that are easy to understand, and that are at the same time engaging.
 Constantly discover how prior experience across diverse industry sectors and in varied roles provides a rare versatility at teaching different subjects of a business curriculum to a high standard.
 Continuously also discover valuable (and humbling) repercussions to this ability: students (of their own volition) communicate that they are motivated and inspired, and that they leave with a greater and more secure confidence and sense of self, besides the deeper understanding of the specific course material.